EuroIntervention 2021;17:e688-e698. DOI: 10.4244/EIJ-D-20-01336

-Background: In peripheral artery disease, two different types of calcifications are frequently observed, i.e., medial and intimal calcification.
+Background: In peripheral artery disease, two different types of calcification are frequently observed, i.e., medial and intimal calcification.

-Aims: The aim of this study is to determine the ability of intra-vessel ultrasound imaging (IVUS) and optical frequency domain imaging (OFDI) to detect medial and intimal calcification in human peripheral arteries.
+Aims: The aim of this study was to determine the ability of intravascular ultrasound (IVUS) imaging and optical frequency domain imaging (OFDI) to detect medial and intimal calcification in human peripheral arteries.

-Conclusions: There are limitation in detecting medial calcification in overlapped intimal calcification and with unclear border between intima and media by both IVUS and OFDI.
-It is important to distinguish medial calcification from intimal calcification before proceeding with endovascular therapy since different approaches should be required.
+Conclusions: There are limitations in detecting medial calcification in overlapped intimal calcification and with an unclear border between intima and media by both IVUS and OFDI.
+It is important to distinguish medial calcification from intimal calcification before proceeding with endovascular therapy since different approaches will be required.

 Join us for free and access thousands of articles from EuroIntervention, as well as presentations, videos, cases from PCRonline.com